dokku/dokku/docs/networking/network.md

   - Container state on attach: `running`
   - Use case: When another container on the network needs to access _this_ container.
   - Example: A background process needs to communicate with the web process exposed by this container.
+- `initial-network`:
+  - Phase it applies to:
+    - `build`: Intermediate containers created during the build process.
+    - `deploy`: Deployed app containers.
+    - `run`: Containers created by the `run` command.
+  - Container state on attach: `created`
+  - Use case: When another container on the network is already running and needed by this container.
+  - Example: A key-value store exposing itself to all your apps may be on the `initial-network`.

-> Warning: If the attachment fails at this stage, this may result in your application failing to respond to proxied requests once older containers are removed.
+> Warning: If the attachment fails during the `running` container state, this may result in your application failing to respond to proxied requests once older containers are removed.

 ### Rebuilding network settings